 Is FGM legal?

-FGM is a violation of the human rights of girls and women, but often lies in a grey area between legality and criminalisation.
+FGM is a violation of the human rights of girls and women.
 The UN General Assembly has now adopted a Resolution banning Female Genital Mutilation, which calls the practice harmful and a serious threat to the psychological, sexual and reproductive health of women and girls.

 FGM is usually performed on girls and women without their permission and often against their will.
 This means that the practice contravenes several international and regional treaties including the Universal Declaration of Human Rights, the Convention on the Rights of the Child and the African Charter on the Rights and Welfare of the Child.